-A quick and easy sesame-crusted pan-fried salmon recipe glazed with a sweet and sticky homemade teriyaki sauce which can be served with rice and a side vegetables
+A quick and easy sesame-crusted pan-fried teriyaki salmon recipe glazed with a sweet and sticky homemade teriyaki sauce which can be served with rice and a side of vegetables

 - Sesame Seeds - Any type of sesame seeds will work for this recipe as long as they are whole sesame seeds.
 I have used toasted and raw and they both work beautifully to give it that nice crispy nutty crust.

 - Ginger/Garlic - For a bit more flavor, I like to add grated garlic and ginger to the teriyaki sauce.
 Make sure you brown it in a bit of oil before adding the sauce ingredients - this will cook out that strong raw garlic flavor and give it a more mellowed-out flavor that melds more smoothly into the sauce.